sangjun927/DeepLearningPipeline/README.md

 ## Model

-For our multi-label classification model, we will be using PyTorch along with; the Hugging Face's [Transformers](https://huggingface.co/transformers/) library.
+For our multi-class classification model, we will be using PyTorch along with; the Hugging Face's [Transformers](https://huggingface.co/transformers/) library.
 The model we will be using is the [ResNet50](https://huggingface.co/microsoft/resnet-50) model, which is a pre-trained model that has been trained on ImageNet.

 ```python
 import torch.nn as nn